kinderp/3183/README.md

 to be translated during rendering phase and not before (e.g. data in a table body coming from a db or other data sources).

-The latter one (batch) is always preferable because of the dalay introduced by translation process.
-So it is better translate your static data (e.g. header in a table) before rendering phase, saving your translations in vocabularies files and use those one during rendering phase to speed up the whole process.
+The latter one (batch) is always preferable because of the delay introduced by translation process.
+So it is better translate your static data (e.g. header in a table) before rendering phase, saving your translations in vocabularies files and use those ones during rendering phase to speed up the whole process.

 Batch mode depends on vocaularies files.
 Let's see how to create those ones for your custom model classes.